-A warehouse manager oversees the daily operations of a warehouse and ensures all onsite workers are regularly updating software systems and adhering to company policy.
-This includes scanning products in and out of the correct locations when they arrive for delivery, when moving products from one place in the warehouse to another, and when they go out for delivery to a customer.
+A warehouse manager oversees the daily operations of a warehouse and ensures all on-site workers are regularly updating software systems and adhering to company policy.
+This includes scanning products in and out of the correct locations when they arrive for delivery, when moving products from one place in the warehouse to another and when they go out for delivery to a customer.
 The warehouse manager also ensures quality assurance checks and regular inventory audits are performed as planned.

-For example, Singletary said, when 10 items are delivered, you'd scan them at the loading bay door.
+For example, Singletary said, when 10 items are delivered, you’d scan them at the loading bay door.
 The system updates to acknowledge these 10 items are waiting for pickup.
 When a worker moves those items from the loading bay to Aisle 1, Bin 13, for example, they scan the items in, and the system automatically updates.
 These scans should be performed every time a product is moved.
-Then, the warehouse manager can reference the software to understand precisely where everything should be in the warehouse and then verify the accuracy of that information.
+Then, the warehouse manager can reference the software to understand precisely where everything should be in the warehouse and verify the accuracy of that information.

-These are the bare bones of an inventory management process.
+These are the bones of an inventory management process.
 Your exact process should be influenced heavily by the unique circumstances of your business.
 For instance, manufacturers often have raw materials and goods to account for as well, so this consideration should be central to the development of their inventory management processes.
-[Read related article: 10 Essential Tips for Effective Inventory Management]
+[Read related article: 10 Essential Tips for Effective Inventory Management

-Key takeaway: Setting up a tracking system and regularly counting inventory can help your warehouse manager run an efficient, accurate inventory management system.
+Setting up a tracking system and regularly counting inventory can help your warehouse manager run an efficient, accurate inventory management system.

 Inventory management begins and ends with the simple goal of knowing where a product is at all times.
-This includes knowing when a supplier has shipped the goods, when the goods arrive at your storage facility, where the goods are moved to within your facility, and when the goods have been shipped out of your facility to a buyer.
+This includes knowing when a supplier has shipped the goods, when the goods arrive at your storage facility, where the goods are moved to within your facility and when the goods have been shipped out of your facility to a buyer.

 “You need a system to tell you the exact place where a product lives,” Singletary said.
 “You need to track it as it gets moved from its location all the way out the door to delivery to the customer.”

 Whatever system you use, it should be able to track items right down to the specific aisle and bin they are placed in within your warehouse or storage facility.
-Your warehouse manager should enforce this process; if a worker moves an item without updating your data – typically through an inventory management system – it will be difficult to locate the item when it comes time to send it out for delivery.
+Your warehouse manager should enforce this process.
+If a worker moves an item without updating your data – typically through an inventory management system – it will be difficult to locate the item when it comes time to send it out for delivery.

 A major issue for warehouses is the loss or theft of products, known as inventory shrinkage, especially when inventory management controls are not in place.
-Without regular inventory audits, items could go missing for months, and you'll have no idea why.
-It could be a simple error, or it could be theft.
+Without regular inventory audits, items could go missing for months and you’ll have no idea why.
+It could be a simple error or it could be theft.
 Regardless, every missing item is a wasted investment.

 “Cycle counts should be done routinely throughout the year,” Singletary said.
 “Depending on the size of your warehouse or location, you’ll want to do them frequently so you track your quantities and catch issues right away.”